Tobias1708/implementing-page-layout-algorithm-in-haskell/README.md

 # implementing-page-layout-algorithm-in-master

-This code was developed for the author's bachelor thesis
+This code was developed for the author's bachelor thesis.